 Credit for original patch to @nirvn

-#2 Updated by Mathieu Pellerin - nIRV about 4 years ago
+#2 Updated by Mathieu Pellerin - nIRV over 4 years ago

 Few more observations: